fkauffmann/xp12ddcs/README.md

 # xp12ddcs
-XP12 Deprecated Datarefs and Commands Scanner
+## X-Plane 12 Deprecated Datarefs and Commands Scanner for Windows 10/11

+> This script scans OBJ, SND and LUA files for deprecated and datarefs and commands, to help the community to adapt their XP11 addons to XP12.

+### Usage
+- Download and copy xp12ddcs.cmd in the root folder of the aircraft you want to check
+- Double-click on xp12.ddcs.cmd